slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ## On analysis

 > *"Not everything that counts can be counted, and not everything that can be counted counts."
 -- Albert Einstein*

 > *"There are no facts, only interpretations."
 -- Friedrich Nietzsche*

 > *"Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital."
 -- Aaron Levenstein*

 Analysis is an art, not a science.

 The main problem with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.

 > *"Believe only half of what you see and nothing that you hear."
 -- Edgar Allan Poe*

 > *"Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth."
 -- Marcus Aurelius*

-> *"What Susie says of Sally says more about Susie than of Sally.'*
+> *"What Susie says of Sally says more about Susie than of Sally."*

 > *"Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?"
 -- George Carlin*

 > *"Whenever you find yourself on the side of the majority, it is time to pause and reflect."
 -- Mark Twain*

 > *"We don't look at what we look, but at what we are."
 -- Fernando Pessoa*

 > *"Don't tell me what you value.
 Show me your budget, and I'll tell you what you value."
 -- Joe Biden quoting his father*

 > *"The eye sees only what the mind is prepared to comprehend."
 -- Robertson Davies*

 ### Hints

 <!--
 > *"To understand is to know what to do."
 -- Wittgenstein*
 > *"Whenever there is an argument between two sides, find the third side."
 -- Kevin Kelly*

 - Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
 Accepting information which confirms our beliefs is easy and requires little mental energy.